 It is definitely moving into the city.
 And it is also that the product is really good and we are very happy with it.

 Future Goals for Rep Kulture

-We want to encourage more and more people to take that first step towards building on their small business ideas, or their existing business.
+We want to encourage more and more people to take that first step toward building on their small business ideas, or their existing businesses.